Fujifilm FinePix XP-series

 The Fujifilm FinePix XP-series of digital cameras consists of the company's tough, waterproof and lightweight point-and-shoot digital cameras.
 All XP-series cameras feature some degree of waterproofing and shockproofing which varies from model to model.
 The range began in 2009 with the launch of the Fujifilm FinePix XP10.
-A few of the models (FinePix XP150 and FinePix XP30) also incorporate in-built GPS tagging.
+A few of the models (FinePix XP150, FinePix XP140, and FinePix XP30) also incorporate in-built GPS tagging.